systemd/systemd/docs/PORTABLE_SERVICES.md

 This command does the following:

-1. It dissects the image, checks and validates the `/etc/os-release` (or `/usr/lib/os-release`, see below)  data of the image, and looks for all included unit files.
+1. It dissects the image, checks and validates the `os-release` file of the image, and looks for all included unit files.

-2. It copies out all unit files with a suffix of `.service`, `.socket`, `.target`, `.timer` and `.path`. whose name begins with the image's name (with the .raw removed), truncated at the first underscore (if there is one).
+2. It copies out all unit files with a suffix of `.service`, `.socket`, `.target`, `.timer` and `.path`. whose name begins with the image's name (with `.raw` removed), truncated at the first underscore if there is one.
    This prefix name generated from the image name must be followed by a ".", "-" or "@" character in the unit name.
 Or in other words, given the image name of `foobar_0.7.23.raw` all unit files matching `foobar-*.{service|socket|target|timer|path}`, `foobar@.{service|socket|target|timer|path}` as well as `foobar.*.{service|socket|target|timer|path}` and